traefik-workshops/traefik-azure-arc-jumpstart-drops/2-traefik/README.md

 You can now view your Traefik dashboard locally at [http://dashboard.traefik.localhost:8080](http://dashboard.traefik.localhost:8080) if you enabled the k3d cluster.

-If you would like to view the Traefik dashboard on the rest Arc-enabled Kubernetes clusters you can run the following command to update your `/etc/hosts` file with the Arc-enabled Kubernetes cluster IP addresses and demo domain names:
+If you would like to view the Traefik dashboard on the rest of the Arc-enabled Kubernetes clusters you can run the following command to update your `/etc/hosts` file with the Arc-enabled Kubernetes cluster IP addresses and demo domain names:

   ```shell
   sudo ./2-traefik/update_hosts.sh